ninjaaaaah/file-server/README.md

 ## Dependencies

-This file server is written and C so gcc should be avaiable to be used for compilation.
+This file server is written in C so gcc should be avaiable to be used for compilation.

 The file server was also tested in WSL Ubuntu-20.04 but it should work on any distros of Linux and Windows as long as gcc is available.